SakhareSohan/Point-Regression-StudentPerformance/readme.md

 ```

 ### 4. Train the Model
 This is a crucial one-time step.
-Run the training script to generate the `student_performance_model.joblib` file.
+Run the training script from your terminal to generate the `student_performance_model.joblib` file.

 ```bash
 python train_model.py